BRONX RIVER GREENWAY:

 The Metro-North Railroad's Harlem Line has a stop at Valhalla Station, as well as many other stops all along the Greenway.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

 The Bronx River Greenway is a proposed 23 mile long multi-use path that will connect the communities of the Bronx with those of Westchester County along the Bronx River.
-In Westchester County, the Upper Section of the Greenway travels from the Kensico Dam in Valhalla south to the Bronx, where the Lower Section continues south to Bronx Park, where it connects with the Mosholu-Pelham Greenway .
-Further south the trail passes through Starlight Park, Concrete Park and Soundview Park where the Bronx flows into the East Rivers.
-There are currently 2 major gaps along the Upper Section of the Greenway.
+In Westchester County, the Upper Bronx River Greenway travels from the Kensico Dam in Valhalla South to the Bronx, where the Lower Bronx River Greenway continues South to Bronx Park, where it connects with the Mosholu-Pelham Greenway .
+Further South, the trail passes through Starlight Park, Concrete Park and Soundview Park, where the Bronx River flows into the East Rivers.
+There are currently 2 major gaps along the Upper Bronx River Greenway of the Greenway.
 For more information visit; BRONX RIVER GREENWAY.

 UPPER BRONX RIVER GREENWAY: